 - Drogheda – Bru Na Boinne Visitor Centre: Bus #163 at 11:15am (arrives at 11:40)

-When I arrived at Bru Na Boinne, the next available tour to Newgrange was not until 1:15pm.
+When I arrived at the Bru Na Boinne visitor centre, the next available tour to Newgrange was not until 1:15pm.

 There’s only 1 return bus to Drogheda at 3:00pm so I didn’t have enough time to visit Knowth too, which I was really disappointed about.
 From Drogheda, there are many buses back to Dublin or you can travel onwards to Navan Fort and/or Belfast -– though from personal experience, I would not recommend Navan Fort.